 Relevant SDGs

-At the 15th Conference of the Parties to the Convention on Biological Diversity (COP15) held in December 2022, a new set of global goals for biodiversity called the “Kunming-Montreal Biodiversity Framework” was adopted.
-All businesses will have to increase their environment-related efforts in order to achieve these goals.
+At the 15th Conference of the Parties (COP15) to the Convention on Biological Diversity held in December 2022, the "Kunming-Montreal Global Biodiversity Framework," a new global target for biodiversity, was adopted.
+Companies are required to take stronger actions to achieve nature-positive outcomes.

 Land use considerations for biodiversity